-- the new VCSE checklist and resources guide

-- launch of Be Aware a knowledge hub designed to help prevent and tackle child exploitation in North Yorkshire

-- Community Safety Partnerships with contact details to attend the extensive programme of learning events, seminars and interactive sessions - 'Safeguarding is everybody's business'
+- the new VCSE checklist and resources guide - launch of Be Aware a knowledge hub designed to help prevent and tackle child exploitation in North Yorkshire. - Community Safety Partnerships with contact details to attend the extensive programme of learning events, seminars and interactive sessions

-- a blog from one of our Community Support

-Service development officers', who takes you on

-a journey from strawberries to safeguarding.
+'Safeguarding is everybody's business' - blog from one of our Community Support Service development officer, who takes you on a journey from strawberries to safeguarding.

-You can read 'I'm Not Talking to you anymore

-Mr Blackbird' here:

-https://www.communityfirstyorkshire.org.u k/blog/blackbirds-strawberries-and-safegu arding/ Adult Safeguarding Week national theme of 'Responding to Contemporary Safeguarding Challenges', was promoted in November, with links to resources and webinars.
+Adult Safeguarding Week national theme of 'Responding to Contemporary Safeguarding Challenges', was promoted in November, with links to resources and webinars.

-Community Building and Village Hall special network meeting with a focus on safeguarding was hosted as part of Village Halls Week
+Community Building and Village Hall special network meeting with a focus on Safeguarding was hosted as part of Village Halls Week.